w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 For example, assume reward is 100 DOTs.
 If a validator specify `validator_payment = 50 DOTs`, the remaining 50 would split in between the validator and their nominators based on their share they had.

-Rewards can be used the same account(controller) to keep accumulating the rewards or stash account (inceaseing the staked value/not increasing the staked value).
+Rewards can be used the same account (controller) to keep accumulating the rewards or stash account (increasing the staked value/not increasing the staked value).
 Also, it is possible to top-up/withdraw partial bonded DOTs without having to complete un-stake everything.

 ## Inflation
 It will be closed to 10% in the first year.
 Each validator will get 1,000 - 2,000 DOTs per month share with their nominators.